Lswbanban/RickArdurous/README.md

 # To do
 - Editor
+	- Rick::MAX_STATUETTE_COUNT should be exported by the editor
 	- add undo/redo feature
 - Game Engine Optim
 	- MapManager::MAX_UPDATABLE_ITEM_COUNT can be computed by the Editor and saved in MapDataConstVariables